Oxid15/cascade/README.md

 ML Engineering framework with the aim to standardize the work with data and models, make experiments more reproducible, ML development more fast.
-The general idea is to make abstract `Dataset` and `Model` classes with very basic interfaces (much like pytorch base classes Dataset and Module, but with different meaning) and then use them to build more specific tools.

 This project is an attempt to build such bundle of tools for ML-Engineer, certain standards and guides for workflow, a set of templates for typical tasks.